 Private content was cached, or cached content is incorrect

-If you know why your virtual machine instances or buckets served the private or incorrect content and you can fix the problem, you can invalidate Cloud CDN caches using the following process:
+If you know why the origin server served the private or incorrect content and you can fix the problem, you can invalidate Cloud CDN caches using the following process:

-- Ensure the web server software running on your instances will no longer return the private or incorrect content.
+- Ensure that the origin server will no longer return the private or incorrect content.

-- Request a cache invalidation to instruct Cloud CDN to stop serving the incorrect content.
+- Request a cache invalidation to instruct Cloud CDN to stop serving the cached content.